CHICKEN WITH SAUERKRAUT, from the Carso, in north eastern Italy, near Trieste

 Sicilian Cunnighiu (rabbit) as cooked in Ragusa, ‘a Portuisa’

-Sicily was ruled by Spaniards at various times by: House of Aragon (1282–1516), Kingdom of Spain (1516–1713), Duchy of Savoy (1713–1720), Habsburg Monarchy (1720–1735) and Kingdom of Naples (1735–1806).
+Sicily was ruled by the House of Aragon (1282–1516), the Kingdom of Spain (1516–1713), the Duchy of Savoy (1713–1720), the Habsburg Monarchy (1720–1735) and the Kingdom of Naples (1735–1806).

-Located on the southwestern tip of the European continent in the Iberian Peninsula are Spain, Andorra and Portugal and Portugal only gained independence from Spain in 1640.
-Olive oil, olives and capers are used extensively in Sicilian and Spanish cooking.
+Located on the southwestern tip of the European continent in the Iberian Peninsula are Spain, Andorra and Portugal.
+Portugal only gained independence from Spain in 1640.
+Olive oil, olives and capers are extensively used in Sicilian and Spanish cuisine.

 There are various versions of this recipe for rabbit cooked in the Portuguese style as cooked in Ragusa and most seem to contain green olives and capers.
 Some contain vinegar, others white wine.
 Some recipes suggest adding a spoonful of tomato paste (mainly to enrich the colour), some add a little sugar, others chilli.